esenac/aws-lambda-go/README.md

 ## TODO

-We still have to handle remote state, so that the above commands will behave as intended.
+We still have to handle remote state, that's why `terraform.tfstate` is mounted in the Docker.